Dumpgrah/Public-Ammo-Making/README.md

 - Ability to Collect Deformed Casing from the ground after shooting, % chance based on server profile config
 - Ability to Retrieve Deformed tips form casings, % chance based on server profile config
 - Ability to Pull Apart Ammo

-This mod is Open source and free to use under the GNU AGPL 3.0 License v3.0.
-The mod offers currently the ability to make Ammo from scratch and give you the ability to craft ammo from spent casings

 Mod includes